Penicillin allergy: Delayed hypersensitivity reactions

 Roland Solensky, MD

-A drug-allergic (or hypersensitivity) reaction is defined as a specific immunologic reaction to a drug.
+A drug allergy (or hypersensitivity) reaction is defined as a specific immunologic reaction to a drug.
 The classification and pathogenesis of drug allergies are discussed in detail separately.
 (See "Drug allergy: Classification and clinical features" and "Drug allergy: Pathogenesis".)

 The World Allergy Organization (WAO) has recommended categorizing immunologic drug reactions based upon the timing of the appearance of symptoms .
 This system defines two general types of reactions: immediate and delayed.

-●Immediate reactions classically begin within one hour of the first administered dose and may begin within minutes.
-However, some immunoglobulin E (IgE)-mediated reactions appear after one hour, particularly if the drug was administered orally.
-Taking the medication with food may further slow absorption.
-Nevertheless, this period of one hour identifies many of these reactions.
-When allergic sensitization first develops, the initial symptoms may appear during the latter days of treatment (ie, not following first dose of the course), but usually within an hour of a dose, and then escalate rapidly.
+●Immediate reactions – Immediate reactions classically begin within one hour of the initial dose in a course or within one hour of the last administered dose.
+Symptoms may appear slightly later if the drug was administered orally or taken with food so that absorption is slowed.
+Nevertheless, the period of one hour identifies many of these reactions.
+When allergic sensitization first develops, the initial symptoms may appear during the latter days of treatment (ie, not following the first dose of the course) but usually within one hour of the last administered dose and then escalate rapidly.
+Immediate reactions to penicillins are often immunoglobulin E (IgE)-mediated, and signs and symptoms reflect widespread activation of mast cells (table 1).
 (See "Penicillin allergy: Immediate reactions".)

 - Lee CE, Zembower TR, Fotis MA, et al. The incidence of antimicrobial allergies in hospitalized patients: implications regarding prescribing patterns and emerging bacterial resistance.
 Arch Intern Med 2000; 160:2819.